awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

    1. Make sure that the parameter group associated with the RDS MySQL DB instance and each read replica has `gtid_mode` set to `ON_PERMISSIVE`\.

-      For more information about setting configuration parameters using parameter groups, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.
+      For more information about setting configuration parameters using parameter groups, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.

    1. Reboot the RDS MySQL DB instance and each read replica\.
-For more information about rebooting, see [Rebooting a DB Instance](USER_RebootInstance.md)\.
+For more information about rebooting, see [Rebooting a DB instance](USER_RebootInstance.md)\.

 1. Reset the `gtid_mode` to `OFF_PERMISSIVE`: